 “When I was in high school, I wanted to knit a sweater,” Mom told me.
 “So Aunt Laura bought me some pretty pink yarn, on the condition that I finish it.
 When I left for college, I was still working on the sleeves.
-The sweater and the rest of the yarn stayed in the cedar chest for nine years, until I got pregnant with you.
-I probably should have made a pair of baby booties, but I unraveled the sweater and made a pair of mittens for myself.
+The sweater and the rest of the yarn stayed in the cedar chest for nine years, until I had you.
+I probably should have made a pair of booties, but I unraveled the sweater and made a pair of mittens for myself.
 I didn’t need to finish the sweater after all!”

 Help for the Elderly

 A psychiatrist would instantly recognize the ADHD symptoms of procrastination, lack of follow-through, and mismanagement.
 But current diagnostic criteria require that full-blown symptoms be present before age seven.
 I’m not sure Mom can remember enough about her childhood to qualify.
 And I’m not sure her doctors are paying attention to the possibility of ADHD in the face of more urgent medical problems: diabetes, high cholesterol, arthritis, lifelong mood disorder.
 The longer she lives, the longer the list of ailments grows.

 Even if we could put Mom’s medical disorders aside, it’s tough to sort out whether forgetfulness and inattention are ADHD or part of the “normal aging process.”
 (I hate that phrase.
 It sounds inevitable, as if our cognitive fates are sealed by longevity.)